Cantrainea peloritana

-Cantrainea peloritana is a species of sea snail, a marine gastropod mollusk in the family Colloniidae.
+Cantrainea peloritana is a species of sea snail, a marine gastropod mollusc in the family Colloniidae.

 Description

 The height of the shell varies between 5 mm and 20 mm.

-C. peloritana lives in the bathyal zone at depths between 545m and 1300m.
+Cantrainea peloritana lives in the bathyal zone at depths between 545m and 1300m.
 In the Mediterranean it lives on white coral and in the Atlantic it lives on sand or gravel.

 It feeds by eating detritus and grazing.

 Distribution

 This marine species occurs in the Bay of Biscayne and in the Mediterranean Sea.